tirechapp/Snake/README.md

 <br/>
 ## About
-Snake.py was created as an introduction to basic video game devlopment with Python.<br/> Follow the steps in this README to download and play the game, Snake.<br/>
+Snake.py was created as an introduction to basic video game devlopment with Python.<br/> Follow the steps in this README to download and play the game, Snake.
 <br/>
 <br/>
 ## Usage